 - Get used to studying: This was by far the toughest week, as I had to start dedicated and smart training towards my goal.

-- PMI RMP skim through: I skimmed through the Risk Practice Standard and RMP course outline to check what needed to be focused on.
-I found that Critical Success Factors, strengths & weaknesses of different tools & techniques, and the advanced tools & techniques from Quantitative Analysis were completely new and needed detailed study.
+- PMI-RMP skim through: I skimmed through the Risk Practice Standard and RMP course outline to check what needed to be focused on.
+I found that Critical Success Factors, strengths and weaknesses of different tools and techniques, and the advanced tools and techniques from Quantitative Analysis were completely new and needed detailed study.

 Week # 3:

 - I browsed the web to study more on the tools and techniques of Quantitative Analysis like Monte Carlo, Latin Hypercube, and Sensitivity Analysis.
 The web is full of such material so be cautious not to overdo it.
 Understand only the basics, and see how the graphs are read and how probabilities are drawn.

 - I also initiated my PMI-RMP application process towards my intent to become PMI-RMP certified and secured the approval.